ashisharya65/Learn-PowerShell/RegularExpressions/01-regex-foundations-operators/Challenge.md

-# Module 01 — Challenge: Regex Foundations & PowerShell Operators
+# Module 01 — Challenge

 > **Instructions:**
 > - Each challenge gives you a **scenario** and **requirements**.